-Documents about pupils are stored in pupil files in a locked cabinet.
-When pupils leave the SEN register, this information is moved to their school file.
+Paper documents about pupils are stored in pupil files in a locked cabinet.
+When pupils leave the SEND register, this information is moved to their school file.
 Duplicate copies of documents are shredded.
+Digital documents are kept in a secure folder (accessible only to SLT) within the school's network.
+Documentation is shared on a need-to-know basis by SLT.
 All documents are kept and stored in compliance with GDPR guidelines.